Loco

 while the bull soliloquizes like widower Macbeth.

-For the milk of human kindness doth flow from mine ears
+For the milk of human kindness doth flow

 and I have murderous thoughts